FlineDev/ReviewKit/README.md

    ReviewKit.recordPositiveEvent()  // optionally, you can pass a custom `weight` parameter, defaults to 1
    ```

-5. (Optional) To get more reviews from users who have tried your app at least once, add this to your app entry point:
+5. (Optional) Get more reviews from users who tried your app at least once, add this to your app entry point:

    ```Swift
    @AppStorage("appStarts")